Book II — The Law of Lead

 Combat Conditions

-The condition you will see most in any given fight: Suppressed (−2 dice from near misses and Fear) and Exposed (−1 TN against you after Fast Actions).
-The condition you will fear most: Stunned (you miss a turn worth of Ticks) and Bleeding Out (you are dying).
+The conditions you’ll see most in any given fight: Suppressed (−2 dice from near misses and Fear) and Exposed (−1 TN against you after Fast Actions).
+The ones you’ll fear most: Stunned (you lose ground on the Count) and Bleeding Out (you are dying).

 Most conditions clear with the Recover action (Tempo 6, appropriate check vs. TN 11) or with specific Talents.
 Spending 1 Mettle clears Suppressed without using an action.